The End

 “Nothing new, it’s all about the presidential election.”

 “No, not really.
-I got my nice raise three months ago as promised.
+I got my nice raise three months ago, just like he promised.
 He’s getting my vote.
-You’d have to be insane not wanting to keep him in power.
+You’d have to be insane not to want to keep him in power.
 Have things ever been better?
-I wasn’t even born the last time nobody had to worry about unemployment in Europe!”
+I wasn’t even born the last time nobody had to worry about unemployment!”

 “You’re right, I don’t remember such a time either.
-I wouldn’t be surprised if he won without a runoff.
-Even most of Britain is ready to vote for him and not Taylor.”
+I wouldn’t be surprised if he wins without a runoff.
+Even most of Britain is ready to vote for him instead of Taylor.”

-“What a crazy, that one!
-Building his whole political career on pushing his country to secede from the Union, and then running for President of the Union?
-What is that nonsense?”
+“What a whacko, that one!
+To build his entire political career on pushing his country to secede from the Union, and then run for President of the Union?
+What kind of nonsense is that?”

-“Well, you know, the election is always a good occasion for some fringe idiot to get more visibility.”
+“Well, you know, the election is always a good opportunity for some fringe idiots to get more visibility.”

-“Hmm… Let’s see… – I flipped through a few pages. – China has signed the reform allowing several political parties and greater regional autonomy into law.
+“Hmm… Let’s see… – I flipped through a few pages. – China has signed into law the reform allowing multiple political parties and greater regional autonomy.
 Some people are starting to talk about a ‘Great Leap Forward to Democracy’.”

 “Nothing special.
 President Ramos has announced that her second term will focus on greater cooperation with the international community.
-She was even talking about reparations to many of the countries that America has wronged in the past.”
+She even talked about reparations to many of the countries that America has wronged in the past.”

 “Could be.
-She’s already fixed a lot of her country’s structural problems during her first term.
-And Republicans are caught in so much infighting that they’ve basically been neutered.”
+She’s already fixed a lot of her country’s structural problems in her first term.
+And the Republicans are caught up in so much infighting that they’ve basically been neutered.”

-“Who would have thought that the US could still surprise us, eh?
+“Who would have thought that the United States could still surprise us, huh?
 OK, I gotta go, some new customers arrived.”

 “Talk soon.”